xpack-dev-tools/cmake-xpack/README-BUILD.md

 ## Introduction

-This project includes the scripts and additional files required to build and publish the
+This project also includes the scripts and additional files required to build and publish the
 [xPack CMake](https://github.com/xpack-dev-tools/cmake-xpack) binaries.